winitzki/scall/tutorial/programming_dhall.md

 The HIT algorithm works only for recursive code of a certain restricted form:

-- The code must have a single top-level pattern-matching expression that decides whether (and how many) recursive calls are needed.
+- The code must have a single top-level pattern matching expression that decides whether (and how many) recursive calls are needed.
 - Each pattern-matching branch may have zero or more recursive calls.
 The number of recursive calls must be known _statically_ within each pattern-matching branch.
 - Recursive calls are not nested: the arguments of recursive calls are computed without any further recursive calls.